Approximation of smallest linear tree grammar: Size of the grammar: recompression

-\begin{corollary} Chain compression issues in total $\Ocomp((n_0 + n_1r) \log n)$ units of credit during all modifications of \grammar. \end{corollary} The total representation cost for the new letters $a_\ell$ introduced by chain compression will be estimated separately in Section~\ref{subsec: chain cost}.
+\begin{corollary} Chain compression issues in total $\Ocomp((n_0 + n_1r) \log n)$ units of credit during all modifications of \grammar. \end{corollary} The total representation cost for the new letters $a_\ell$ introduced by chain compression is estimated separately in Section~\ref{subsec: chain cost}.